-- A warm, safe, confidential space where you can talk about your difficulties and concerns.
+- A warm, safe, confidential space where you can explore your difficulties openly.

-- A genuine, honest, professional relationship with me.
+- A professional, confidential and genuine relationship with me.

-- Working at your pace, respecting your goals and building on your strengths.
+- Working at your pace, respecting your goals and building on your strengths and resources.

 - Flexibility and focus to help you find ways to improve your well-being.